 Over time, many women notice that their breasts begin to sag.
 Pregnancy, breastfeeding, weight loss and aging all take their toll.
-Breast lift surgery by plastic surgeons Barry Schwartz, M.D., F.A.C.S. and Nathan Eberle, M.D., D.D.S., counteracts these effects by restoring breast position for women in Fort Lauderdale and Broward County at the Weston Center for Plastic Surgery.
+Breast lift surgery by board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., counteracts these effects by restoring breast position for women in Fort Lauderdale and Broward County at the Weston Center for Plastic Surgery.
 After this surgery, known in the medical world as a mastopexy procedure, the breasts look perkier and sit higher on the chest.

 Mastopexy, or breast lift surgery, is a procedure that will help to lift and firm sagging breasts.
 Breast lift surgery may also be used to reduce the size of the areola, or the dark skin that surrounds the nipple.
 Many women opt to also get breast implants in conjunction with breast lift surgery to help retain firmness longer, as these two procedures are often performed together to increase breast size, restore volume and enhance firmness.